utpalmtbi/The-Founder-Effect-Simulation/README.md

 # The-Founder-Effect-Simulation
 This repository contains an R script for simulating and visualizing the founder effect over multiple generations.
 The founder effect is a phenomenon in population genetics where a new population is established by a small number of individuals, leading to reduced genetic variation.
 This tool helps to understand the dynamics of allele frequency changes due to random genetic drift.
+This code is part of this blog post: https://sites.google.com/view/ublab-org/blog/the-founder-effect-simulation?authuser=0

 ## Features
 - Simulates allele frequency changes in a founding population.